-Healthy lands and forests provide clean water, clean air, carbon storage, wildlife habitat and opportunities that sustain local economies.
-Tug Hill is a mosaic of public and private lands and a critical link between the Adirondacks to the northeast and the Appalachian Mountains to the south.
-Black bears, fishers, American martens and forest birds like the three-toed woodpecker roam freely here, and the forest filters streams that pour clean water into the Mohawk River and Lake Ontario.
-The forest is also important to local recreation and timber industries.
-Recognizing its value to nature and people, The Nature Conservancy is using our scientific expertise to keep Tug Hill strong in the face of these changes.
+Tug Hill is a 1.2 million-acre mosaic of public and private lands and a critical link between the Adirondacks to the northeast and the Appalachian Mountains to the south.
+Black bears, fishers, American martens and forest birds like the three-toed woodpecker roam the vast forests here, and the forest filters streams that pour clean water into the Mohawk River and Lake Ontario.